Archie Brennan: Tapestry Goes Pop!

 Exhibition co-curated with National Museums Scotland.

-While we take every opportunity to ensure the details for Archie Brennan: Tapestry Goes Pop! are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
-All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.
+All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.

 This summer Dovecot Studios celebrates the artist Jock McFadyen’s 70th birthday year with Lost Boat Party an exhibition of paintings which describe the romance and grandeur of the Scottish landscape